kagangtuya-star/foundry-quick-upload/README.md

 ## Overview
 Quick Upload is a Foundry VTT module that speeds up image updates for documents.
 It supports drag & drop, clipboard paste, and URL import, includes a built-in image editor, and converts images to WebP automatically.
+Streamline your asset workflow by setting default paths for Actors and Items.
+Access the uploader via sheet headers or image hover buttons to import from your clipboard, files, or URLs.
+The module automatically converts images to WebP, applies custom naming conventions, and sorts them into specific folders.
 ## Compatibility
 - Foundry VTT v13 (minimum/verified)